godotengine/godot-website/collections/_article/godot-showcase-dogwalk.md

 <strong class="simon">Simon:</strong>
 Most of the things we ran into, we reported right away and they have already been fixed.
 It’s been great to see how actively the Godot community has been responding to the issues we found.
-There have been some other more big picture issues that we ran into when collaborating as a team and using versioning.
+There have been some other more big-picture issues that we ran into when collaborating as a team and using versioning.
 This mainly relates to UIDs and caching going out of sync.
 Since these issues are usually complex and relate to our pipeline and people’s individual systems, these were a bit more tricky to identify and report.
 Especially with the additional burden of our art team using git for the first time, it wasn’t always clear what were issues that were actually caused by Godot.
 I really hope that we can find the time to sit together with some Blender and Godot developers to see what we can collectively take away from these issues and potentially change to make sure collaborating as a team using Blender and Godot is a smooth process.